fluid-project/floeproject.org/CONTRIBUTING.md

 **Contributions to the project can be made in following ways:**

-1. *Contribution towards building features for the project.*

-* There are several features that still require attention.
-  * Improving the User interface of submitted answers.
-  * Search functionality among the site data.
-  * Support for Comments.

 1. *Submitting new blog posts or news articles*

 * Post submission through Github: